 The North Shore Art Crawl is a free community arts festival which offers a great opportunity for the public to meet many diversely talented artists and view their work in both public galleries and working studios.
-The NSAC is coordinated by the North Vancouver Community Arts Council.
+The NSAC is coordinated by North Van Arts.
 The event takes place in early March and has become a key event in the cultural calendar of the North Shore.

 In 2017, the Polygon Gallery (formerly known as Presentation House Gallery) will move into a new purpose built facility on the North Vancouver waterfront.
 Over three decades, the gallery has presented more than 300 exhibitions of photographic art, earning a reputation as one of Canada’s most adventurous and highly respected public art galleries.
 Local and international artists have been featured at Presentation House Gallery – everyone from acclaimed Vancouver photographers Stan Douglas and Fred Herzog to world-renowned artists Ansel Adams and Andy Warhol.

 Located at 125 Garden Avenue in North Vancouver, Sandrine Pelissier's studio offers weekly life drawing classes as well as painting workshops.
 The studio is open for visits weekdays from 9am to 2:30pm and for special events such as Culture Days and the North Shore Art Crawl.
 The studio also offers collective art making workshops and organizes an annual life drawing exhibition displaying the works of life drawing class members.